yojoman/JS-wdio-cucumber-demoqa.com/README.md

 1. use "npm test" command to run all tests.
 2. use "npm test -- --cucumberOpts.tagExpression='@home'" to run particular tag.
-3. use "allure generate reports/allure-results --clean -o reports/allure-report" to generate a report.
+3. use "allure generate reports/allure-results --clean -o reports/allure-report" or "npm run allure_generate" to generate a report.
-4. use "allure open reports/allure-report" to open the report.
+4. use "allure open reports/allure-report" or "npm run allure_open" to open the report.